ngi-nix/summer-of-nix/README.md

 ## Timeline

-- March: Organisers begins recruiting facilitators
+- March: Organisers recruit facilitators
-- April: Facilitators begin recruiting mob members
+- April: Facilitators recruit mob members
 - Late May to early September: Mobs work

-We will publish exact dates together with the call for facilitator applications.

 ## Applications

 Mob programming facilitators are recruited by the organisers.
-We will publish a call for facilitator applicatons in March 2024.
+The [call for facilitator applicatons](./facilitators.md) is open until 2024-03-24.

 Each facilitator sets their mob's schedule and, in turn, recruits four members for their mob.
 We will publish a call for participant applications in April 2024.